Chengbo-Wang/3DGS-with-Group-Training/README.md

   </div>

-This is the repository for the [(ICCV 2025) Faster and Better 3D Splatting via Group Training website](https://chengbo-wang.github.io/3DGS-with-Group-Training/).
+This is the repository for the [(ICCV 2025) Faster and Better 3D Splatting via Group Training](https://chengbo-wang.github.io/3DGS-with-Group-Training/).
 ## 💻Overview

 ![Overview](./static/images/Method.png)